On monotone alternating inverse monoids: Introduction and Preliminaries

 \section{Introduction and Preliminaries}

 For a positive integer $n$, let $\Omega_n$ be a (finite) set with $n$ elements, e.g. $\Omega_n=\{1,2,\ldots,n\}$.
 We denote by $\Sym_n$ the \textit{symmetric group} on $\Omega_n$, i.e. the group (under composition of mappings) of all permutations on $\Omega_n$, and by $\I_n$ the \textit{symmetric inverse monoid} on $\Omega_n$, i.e. the inverse monoid (under composition of partial mappings) of all partial permutations (i.e. injective partial transformations) on $\Omega_n$.
+Transformation semigroups play a role in Semigroup Theory analogous to that of the symmetric group in Group Theory, while semigroups of partial permutations play a corresponding role in Inverse Semigroup Theory.
+This analogy is supported by two simple but fundamental results that parallel Cayley's theorem for groups.
+In Semigroup Theory, every semigroup is isomorphic to a subsemigroup of an appropriate full transformation semigroup.
+In Inverse Semigroup Theory, the Wagner--Preston Theorem states that every inverse semigroup is isomorphic to a subsemigroup of an appropriate symmetric inverse semigroup.
+In this paper, we focus on a particular class of partial permutations, namely the monotone injective partial transformations of a finite chain.

 Let $G$ be a subgroup of $\Sym_n$ and let $\I_n(G)=\{\alpha\in\I_n\mid \mbox{$\alpha=\sigma|_{\dom(\alpha)}$, for some $\sigma\in G$}\}$.
 It is clear that $\I_n(G)$ is an inverse submonoid of $\I_n$ containing the semilattice $\mathcal{E}_n$ of all idempotents of $\I_n$ and with $G$ as group of units.
 By taking $G=\Sym_n$, $G=\A_n$ or $G=\{\id_n\}$, where $\A_n$ denotes the \textit{alternating group} on $\Omega_n$ and $\id_n$ is the identity transformation of $\Omega_n$, we obtain important and well-known inverse submonoids of $\I_n$.
 In fact, clearly, $\I_n(\Sym_n)=\I_n$ and $\I_n(\{\id_n\})=\mathcal{E}_n$.
 On the other hand, as we will show below, we have $\I_n(\A_n)=\AI_n$, the \textit{alternating semigroup}.
 Furthermore, the monoids $\I_n(\mathcal{C}_n)$ and $\I_n(\mathcal{D}_{2n})$, where $\mathcal{C}_n$ is a cyclic subgroup of $\Sym_n$ of order $n$ and $\mathcal{D}_{2n}$ is a dihedral subgroup of $\Sym_n$ of order $2n$, were studied in \cite{Fernandes:2024} and \cite{Fernandes&Paulista:2023}, respectively.